-- Does democracy help or hurt the struggle against terrorism?
+How does regime type affect a country’s capacity to confront terrorist attacks?
 Amichai Magen explains the “triple democracy advantage” in preventing and responding to terror, while Geoffrey Macdonald and Luke Waggoner argue that rising extremism in Tunisia highlights the importance of managing expectations during democratic transitions.

 After decades of military rule, high hopes greeted the triumph of the National League for Democracy (NLD) in Burma’s 2015 elections.
 Zoltan Barany assesses why these hopes have faded amid stalled reforms and brutal military assault on Burma’s Rohingya Muslim minority.

 In addition, in the January 2018 issue:

 - Carl Gershman reviews Condoleezza Rice’s new book on democracy.

 - Cynthia McClintock shows how presidential runoffs have helped new democracies in Latin America overcome key political challenges.

 - Ben Margulies and Takis S. Pappas debate how to classify Western Europe’s increasingly prominent nativist parties.

 - Edward Aspinall, Allen Hicken, James Scambary, and Meredith Weiss consider the grassroots dynamics of the recent parliamentary vote in the tiny island nation of Timor-Leste.